It's a Good Life, If You Don't Weaken: Reception and legacy

 In the middle of its serialization, reviewer Kent Worcester called It's a Good Life, If You Don't Weaken "one of the very few essential exemplars of the potential of the medium".
 On its publication, It's a Good Life became a primary inspiration, after Art Spiegelman's Maus, on the cartoonist Chris Ware's efforts and thoughts on the potential for the graphic novel form.

 The book won Seth two Ignatzes at the award's inaugural ceremony in 1997: one for Outstanding Artist and the other for Outstanding Graphic Novel or Collection.
 In 1999, the book placed No. 52 on The Comics Journal's "100 Best Comics of the 20th Century".
 The book appeared on GQ's "20 Graphic Novels You Should Read" list in 2009 and on the British journalist Rachel Cooke's list of ten best graphic novels.
 It ranked No. 16 on the Scottish Herald's "50 Greatest Graphic Novels of all Time" list in 2013 and No. 25 on Rolling Stone's list of the "50 Best Non-Superhero Graphic Novels" in 2014.

 Since the book's publication, Seth has achieved a particularly high level of critical and popular recognition compared to other Canadian cartoonists.
 According to academic Nick Mount, it is "the first Canadian graphic novel to ... make the crossover from underground praise to mainstream praise".
 In 2005 he was the first cartoonist to have a solo exhibit at the Art Gallery of Ontario in Toronto.
 By 2006 It's a Good Life had sold 15,000 copies in English.
 A boom in comics memoirs followed the publication of It's a Good Life, and its success increased Drawn & Quarterly's reputation.

 Seth has called Charles M. Schulz his primary influence; his reputation for design led in 2004 to Fantagraphics Books enlisting him as the designer for the Complete Peanuts.
 The New Yorker-obsessed Seth has managed to have his work published in The New Yorker itself, including the cover to the March 2004 issue.

-Seth followed It's a Good Life with a similar work, the nostalgic and melancholic Clyde Fans, which began serialization in the following issue of Palookaville in 1997; it had yet to finish as of 2015, and during its serialization Seth published a number of stand-alone books.
+Seth followed It's a Good Life with a similar work, the nostalgic and melancholic Clyde Fans, which was serialization in Palookaville from 1997 to 2017, and finally collected into one work in 2019.
+Palookaville 24 appeared in late 2023 after a six year hiatus.
+Seth has also published a number of stand-alone books.

 The Canadian rock band The Tragically Hip titled a song after the book on its album In Violet Light, released in 2002.